Saint Edmund, Downham Market, Norfolk

 Every Sunday - as the first day of the week and the day of the Lord's resurrection - remains paramount in the Christian life as the 'weekly Easter'.

-But at St Edmund's - following the pattern of the early Church - we also celebrate the Eucharist on weekdays too.
+But following the pattern of the early Church, at St Edmund's we also celebrate the Eucharist on weekdays too.
 Normally as follows:

 On weekdays there can be occasional variations in times, for pastoral reasons.